schmid07/School_District_Analysis/README.md

 - Removing the scores doesn't move the needle much.
 THS remains a top five school based on overall passing rates.
 - As we only replaced ninth grade scores at one school, THS, there is no impact on math and reading scores for other grades and only a slight impact on ninth grade scores.
 - There is minimal impact to scores by school spending, school size, and school type.
 - There is a negative correlation between school spending and overall passing rates.
-For schools that spents $584/yr per student the overall passing rate was 90% versus 54% for schools that spent between $645 and $675.
+For schools that spent $584/yr per student the overall passing rate was 90% versus 54% for schools that spent between $645 and $675.
 - There is a negative correlation between overall passing rates and school size.
 As school size gets bigger, scores decline.
 - Charter schools (90% passing rate) significantly outperformed district schools (54% passing rate).
 - The avreage reading, average math, and overall passing rates at THS declined slightly.
 Ninth grade scores across the district declined very sligthly as a result of removing THS ninth grade scores.